The Great American Bash (2004): Aftermath

 On the July 8 episode of SmackDown!, Booker T challenged John Cena for the WWE United States Championship.
 During the match, General manager Kurt Angle and Luther Reigns interfered on Booker's behalf, and Booker inadvertently caused Cena to attack Angle.
 The match ended in a disqualification subsequently thereafter; however, Angle stripped Cena of the title for attacking him.
 On the July 29 episode of SmackDown!, Booker T won the vacant United States Championship after last eliminating Rob Van Dam in an elimination match.
 The following week, Cena defeated Van Dam to become the number-one contender to the title.
 Theodore Long, who proceeded Angle as General Manager after he was fired as part of the storyline, announced that Cena would be facing Booker in a "Best of 5 series", in which the winner would be the man who earns three victories over the other first.
 Cena defeated Booker in the first match at SummerSlam, and eventually won the fifth and final match at No Mercy to begin his second reign as United States Champion.

 The Great American Bash would continue as an annual summer PPV for WWE until 2009, with that year's event titled as The Bash.
 In 2010, the event was replaced on PPV by Fatal 4-Way.
 The event, which reverted to being called The Great American Bash, then returned in July 2012 as a special episode of SmackDown.
-It was again revived in 2020 for the NXT brand and has since been held as special episodes of NXT.
+It was again revived in 2020 for the NXT brand and has since been held as an annual event for NXT.